codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Mindset</b></summary>

-There are many http libraries on github that enables quick and easy api development but as your project scales it can quickly become messy without proper structure and workflows, let alone preparing for production and managing security etc.

-This service was designed to enable backend api development as quickly as possible, almost by simply copy pasting components.
+This service is designed for developers to build backend API as quickly as possible - almost as simply as copy and pasting components.
 The goal is to be able to clone this repository, rename it and get started with your first RESTful CRUD API within minutes.

+There are many HTTP libraries on GitHub that enable quick and easy API development, but as your project scales it can quickly become messy without proper structure and workflows,and even more when preparing for production or managing security.

+Codoworks Go Boilerplate has all your production needs taken care of in advance, so you can focus your efforts on creating business and application logics.

+#### Multi-routers

-It's designed with 3 separate routers (public, protected and hidden), each router has their individual configuration that you can customize to your needs.
-This can enable the following structure
+It's designed with 3 separate routers (public, protected and hidden).
+Each router has their individual configuration that you can customise to your needs.
+This enables the following structure:

 ```
 https://your-domain.com/api/<your public api>            # Publicly consumable API